NexusMutual/smart-contracts/MIGRATION.md

    - upgrade Governance to TemporaryGovernance
    - upgrade Assessment to LegacyAssessment
    - upgrade MemberRoles to LegacyMemberRoles
-2. batch transactions using safe multisig calling TGovernance (todo: check gas limit):
+2. batch transactions using safe multisig calling TGovernance:
    - upgrade NXMaster
    - NXMaster.transferOwnershipToRegistry
-   - Registry.migrate (will also upgade Governor to use TemporaryGovernance)
+   - Registry.migrate (will also upgrade Governor to use TemporaryGovernance)

 phase 2: prep for ab actions
 1. execute script to push LegacyAssessment stake and rewards